 After the further development stopped during World War II the engine was rediscovered in the middle of the 20th century by various industrial enterprises that tried to use the Stirling engine as a drive for ships and cars.

 On account of the fact that the engine worked on many different fuel types the military thought about using it, too, but there never was a competitive invention.

 In the mid-70s the Stirling engine gained importance concerning the combined heat and power scheme and block-type thermal power stations.

 Especially in the production of very low temperatures the Stirling engines are often used as low-temperature Stirling cooling machines.
 Furthermore they are also used as solar thermal applications.

-Our Stirling models and construction kits are inspired by those ideas and impressively show the transformation of heat into kinetic energy.
+Our model engines and stirling engine kits are inspired by those ideas and impressively show the transformation of heat into kinetic energy.